 Idaho native Amy Gile has had an amazing life.
 Actor, International model to Hollywood producer, all before she started Silverdraft.
 A natural and talented entertainer, Gile found herself acting on set at a John Hughes film.
 She had a small role there, yet her curiosity couldn't be stopped.
 As she observed what people were doing, how tasks intertwined, she asked questions.
-She focused on work flow and wondering the "why" of things happening around her, and more importantly, why not.
+She focused on the work flow and wondered "why" all the things happening around her, and more importantly, why not.
 She kept her notebook close to her at all times.
 Gile was always fascinated.
-A natural problem solver, Gile thought of solutions and knew she would need a super computing device to get the job of editing film to happen sooner, and on set.
+A natural problem solver, Gile thought of solutions and knew she would need high performance computing to get the job of editing film to happen sooner, and on set.
 She went to work.

 During her time in Hollywood, Gile asked the question, "We are in the media and entertainment industry...
 Why aren't we using technology?"
-She was looking at what's happening in Silicon Valley, and what is NOT happening in Hollywood.
+She was looking at what was happening in Silicon Valley, and what was NOT happening in Hollywood.
 Gile wondered, how can we bring these things together?

-Gile realized the increasing needs, so she asked around, who can help me build a computer sophisticated enough to help on set and speed the processes.
+Gile realized the increasing needs, so she asked around, who can help me build a computer sophisticated enough to be on set and speed the workflow.
 Gile was introduced to Dr. Srinidhi Varadajan.
 He flew to Boise where Amy had just moved home to after time in New York and L.A.
 During the conversation, they decided, "It's so simple, it's brilliant!"
 Amy and Srinidhi came together with two different perspectives.
 Gile describes, "He is brilliant.
 He's the only person who has one of the first Apple computers with an early serial numbers from Steve Jobs, right off the line!"
-Now business partners, He is instrumental in their IP, and compute architecture.
-Varadajan designs computers based on applications, apart from components.
+Although now just an advisor, Dr. Varadajan supports Silverdraft along with Silverdraft's CTO Erik Smith with their IP and compute architecture.
+Smith designs computers based on applications and workflow.
 They now have offices located at Jim Henson studios lot in Hollywood, Detroit and in Boise.

 One example of moving pixels before dirt...
 In VR, The Hard Rock hotel performed studies focused on light and visualization to determine down to the micro level, how the glass will reflect in the pool.
-Based on physics, and due to the reflection of the glass into the pool the pool was going to be unusable.
+Based on physics, and due to the reflection of the glass into the pool, it was determined in VR that the pool was going to have a negative experience for guests.
 So they moved pixels prior to moving dirt, brilliant.

-Silverdraft is home to the gigantic "Barco Canvas", created by one of Silverdraft's partner Barco.
+Silverdraft is home to the gigantic "Barco Canvas", created by one of Silverdraft's partners Barco.
 This is the only one in the US and it's right here in Boise.
 Gile showed us a full scale scan of the Las Vegas strip.
 This scan can be used for forensics, media and entertainment.
 It enables the film to save massive amounts of time and money on visual effects.
 It is a virtual game changer in media and entertainment.
-Vehicle design in Detroit and beyond, a virtual Michael Jackson and many Madonnas, Silverdraft has exciting and diverse verticals.
+Vehicle designs in Detroit and beyond, a virtual Michael Jackson and many Madonna's, Silverdraft has exciting and diverse verticals.